zarathustr/GLnR-cpp/README.md

 This repository provides a **PCL/C++ implementation of GLnR (Generalized Linear *n*-Dimensional Rigid Registration)** from:

-- **Jin Wu et al.** “Generalized n-Dimensional Rigid Registration: Theory and Applications”, *IEEE Transactions on Cybernetics*, 2023.
+- **Jin Wu, Xiangcheng Hu, et al.** “Generalized n-Dimensional Rigid Registration: Theory and Applications”, *IEEE Transactions on Cybernetics*, 2023.

 The paper derives a **closed-form linear least-squares** solution for rigid registration in *n* dimensions using the **Cayley rotation parameterization**.
 This project adapts the core idea to practical point-cloud alignment by implementing the **3D specialization** and wrapping it in an **ICP-style loop** (nearest-neighbor correspondences + optional RANSAC rejection).